Winter in Toronto

 • Hobakjuk (Korean pumpkin soup – a staple in Korea) find this in Koreatown at the Christie station

-• A hearty minestrone soup found at Italian restaurants – The Olde Spaghetti factory, or a hole in the wall in Little Italy
+• A hearty minestrone soup found at Italian restaurants – The Olde Spaghetti Factory, or a hole in the wall in Little Italy

-8. Try Canadian ice wine
+8. Try Canadian iced wine

 Ice wine is a special dessert wine made from grapes that froze while still on the grapevine.
-Ice wine tends to be very sweet, with fruity flavours and its best served chilled.
-Canada is one of the few countries it is produced.
+Ice wine tends to be very sweet, with fruity flavours and it’s best served chilled.

-Only 90 minutes by car from Toronto is Niagara on the Lake’s annual Ice Wine festival.
 The festival allows you to sample ice wines from local Niagara vineyards, and food samples from some of the high-end restaurants in the historic downtown.
-Its a great way to get outside despite the cold and enjoy a Canadian festival.

 While you’re in Niagara on the Lake, you can also visit the wineries and do wine tours and tastings, even in the winter!